We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Why is my LinkedIn account restricted, and how to prevent bans

 There are many helpful productivity tools and people who use them for good.
-Though another side of them hinders LinkedIn's mission to maintain a quality community of professionals: spamming and privacy risks.
+However, another side of them hinders LinkedIn's mission to maintain a quality community of professionals: spamming and privacy risks.

 Moreover, automation tools are not the key evil :) LinkedIn also bans users with bot-like behavior.
 Here is an example from a Reddit user: